MicrosoftDocs/VBA-Docs/api/Access.TextBox.InputMask.md

 # TextBox.InputMask property (Access)

-You can use the **InputMask** property to make data entry easier and to control the values that users can enter in a text box control.
+Use the **InputMask** property to make data entry easier and to control the values that users can enter in a text box control.
 Read/write **String**.

 ## Syntax